MandyMChadwick/cs210-hw/README.md

 # cse210-ww-student-template

-This is no longer starter code it was alter by mandy
+This is no longer starter code it was altered by Mandy Chadwick

 This repository contains the starter code for many different projects.
 They are arranged as follows: